gkoumasd/multimodal/README.md

 ### Models
 * VGG19 Feature Extractor:

-This allows you to extract deep visual features for the NUS-WIDE-Lite dataset from a pre-trained VGG-19 net on image-net.
+This allows you to extract deep visual features for the NUS-WIDE-Lite dataset from a pre-trained VGG-19 net on the image-net dataset (1.2 million pictures).
 The feature extractor computes a 4096 dimensional feature vector for every image that contains the activations of the hidden layer immediately before the VGG's object classifier.

 ## Text Similarity